shaj13/raft/README.md

 - [ ] membership use raw instead of *raw
 - [ ] disk check all logs
 - [ ] remoce retry after from linear read
-- [ ] pool remove drain timeout and use ctx from shutdown
+- [ ] pool Run teardwon in parllel